-Both indoor and outdoor saunas have health benefits, which will leave your body feeling rejuvenated after each relaxing session.
-Because the outdoor sauna is compact and has a variety of shapes available, you will have no difficulty finding a choice that perfectly suits your needs.
+Both indoor and outdoor saunas have many health benefits that will leave your body feeling refreshed after each relaxing session.
+Because the outdoor saunas come in a variety of shapes and sizes, you will have no difficulty finding an option that perfectly suits your needs.

 While choosing your sauna, remember that the heat source, the design, and the size are what set the various outdoor saunas apart from each other.